ryanmark/vizbuilder/README.md

 We need something simple and fast.
 Something that provides only the functionality we need and uses a few simple dependencies.

+This is a simple ruby library and doesn't include any setup or project creation tools.
+If you want a helpful setup wizard or an ecosystem of extensions and tooling, checkout Middleman or a different static site generator.

 ## Quick Start

 Viz Builder is a simple library that leaves it to you to load and invoke it.
 There is no shell command for running it or setting up a new project.